S²RM® Core Technology

 We recommend carefully reading labels for specific information on a product’s ingredients.
 Do not rely on claims such as “organic” or “natural.”
 A USDA-certified organic seal, even if the product lives up to the claim, means 95% or more organic ingredients.
 However, a claim of “made with organic ingredients” or “made with natural ingredients” only means the product contains some limited amount of organic ingredients, still leaving plenty of room for harmful ingredients.

-Regardless of the brand, some products are harmful.
+Regardless of the brand, some products and/or ingredients are harmful.
 Here’s a short list of some ingredients to avoid:

 - Anti-aging creams with BHA on the label.
 Butylated hydroxyanisole (BHA) is reasonably anticipated to be a human carcinogen based on sufficient evidence of carcinogenicity from studies in experimental animals.